barsanuphe/endive/SPEC.md

 ### Organization

 - [ ] a given book can have retail and non-retail versions side by side.
+- [ ] if an epub has a retail version, the non-retail version is assumed to be derived from the retail, ie their metadata are the same.
 - [ ] other duplicates are not allowed.
-- [ ] the only allowed ebook format is epub.
+- [x] the only allowed ebook format is epub.
 - [ ] library organization can be refreshed by the user, upon modification of the configuration files or of epub metadata.
 - [ ] the library cannot contain an empty directory after refresh.